Partly Sunny With a High Near 25

 Today

+Patchy blowing snow after 11am.
 Partly sunny, with a high near 25.
-Wind chill values as low as zero.
-Blustery, with an east northeast wind 7 to 12 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Wind chill values as low as -10.
+Windy, with a west wind 14 to 19 mph increasing to 21 to 26 mph in the afternoon.
+Winds could gust as high as 39 mph.

 Tonight